Rose-STL-Lab/torchTS/docs/source/getting_started.rst

 3. Then, we can start selecting and training our model.
 In this example, we will use LSTM model.

 .. code-block:: python
+    # model configs
+    inputDim = 1
+    outputDim = 1
+    optimizer_args = {"lr": 0.01}
+    quantile = 0.025 # confidence level = 0.025
+    batch_size = 10

     model = LSTM(
-        input_size,
-        output_size,
-        hidden_size,
-        optimizer,
-        interval=interval,
-        optimizer_args=optimizer_args,
+        inputDim,
+        outputDim,
+        torch.optim.Adam,
+        criterion=quantile_loss,
+        criterion_args={"quantile": quantile},
+        optimizer_args=
     )
-    model.fit(x, y, max_epochs=max_epochs, batch_size=batch_size)
+    model.fit(x, y, max_epochs=100, batch_size=batch_size)

-4. After model is trained, we can use it to predict the future values.
+1. After model is trained, we can use it to predict the future values.
 And more importantly, since we enable uncertainty quantification method, we can also get a prediction interval!

 .. code-block:: python